DanRDT/scroll-svg/README.md

 ### Speed

 The `speed` option allows you to control the speed at which the svg is drawn.
 It takes any number above **zero** as a value.
 The higher the number, the faster the svg will be drawn.
 The default value is `1` which is the normal speed.
 If you want to draw the svg half as fast, you would use `0.5` as the value.
-It is useful if you want to draw multiple svgs at different speeds or if you want to draw the svg slower or faster than normal.
+It is useful if you want to draw multiple SVGs at different speeds or if you want to draw the svg slower or faster than normal.
 <br/>
 <br/>
 Valid Values: any `number` above 0